Note

 This example shows how to run arbitrary Python scripts.
 It uses the uv package to generate the required environments on the fly.

-The example sets up a project that plots sin(x)
+The example sets up a project that plots sin(x) using NumPy and

 Matplotlib and then saves the figure to a file.

-The metadata header present in the eval.py
+The metadata header present in the eval.py script, which defines the

 dependencies, enables uv to take care of the environment setup: